Expectations of Chiropractic Treatment

 Is it okay to see a chiropractor if I am pregnant?

-Anytime is a good time for a better functioning nerve system.
+Anytime is a good time for a better functioning nervous system.
 Pregnant mothers find that Chiropractic adjustments improve their pregnancy and make delivery easier for themselves and their baby.
 Adjusting mothers is always adapted to a patient’s size, weight, age, and condition of health.
 Studies have demonstrated that pregnant women who are under Chiropractic care require less pain medications, less interventions, and also decrease their labor time up to 50%.

 Can chiropractic be addictive?